btabtab/X-falling-blocks/README.md

 # X-falling-blocks
-This is a falling block
+This is a falling block game that is intended to be ported between multiple platforms.